 Link Age Southwark offers specialist support for people of all ages living with the disease.

-The evening also marked the launch of the charity’s history brochure.
-Co-writer and Chair of the charity Katharine St John-Brooks, presented it as part of her celebratory speech, declaring:
+The evening also marked the launch of the charity’s history brochure I co-wrote with charity Chair Katharine St John-Brooks.
+Katharine presented it as part of her celebratory speech, declaring:

 ‘Here’s to another twenty-five years of making Southwark a great borough to grow old in!’